Janardhana Maharshi

-Janardhana Maharshi (born 16 May) is an Indian film director, poet, producer and writer who works predominantly in Telugu cinema and Kannada cinema.
-He directed Sloka, Devasthanam, and Viswadarshanam.
+Janardhana Maharshi (born 16 May) is an Indian story writer, dialogue writer, author and film director who works predominantly in Telugu and Kannada films.

 Early life

 Maharshi was born in Kandukuru, Prakasham district and completed his schooling and higher education in Chittoor.
-He became a script assistant to Tanikella Bharani in 1989.
+He began his career as a script assistant to Tanikella Bharani in 1989.

-Personal life
+Notable works

-He married Lakshmi Sunitha in 1995.
-The couple have two daughters.
-He resides in Ameerpet, Hyderabad.
+In 2026, launched Bharathiya Sanskrit Film Federation to promote films in Sanskrit.
+Federation would support filmmakers for worldwide promotions and film festival submissions.